East Potrillo Mountains

 This was one of the days when you drop everything and go flying.
 Buzz Nelson follows a cloud street after launching from Torrey Paso and first to do it in this region.
 He is flying northwest from the E. Potrillo Mountains on his way to Mt.
 Riley (the mountain in the foreground).
-"No name" is just behind and Mt.
-Cox is to the left of the three sisters.
+Mt.
+No-name is just behind and Mt.
+Cox is to the left.
 Photo by Buzz.

 The East Potrillo Mountains – view looking southeast.
 Photo by Glenn Tupper.